hopelucas/hopelucas/README.md

 ## Current Projects

-I'm currently working on: Minitalk, a server-to-client program sending bits in a virtual environment.
+I'm currently working on: Fract-ol, recreating and manipulating fractals, and Push-Swap - sorting data in a stack using the lowest possible number of actions.

 ## Get in touch